benjamin3344/academic-kickstart/content/publication/Time-Scaling-Transformation-in-Quantum-Optimal-Control-Computation.md

 url_video = ""
 +++

 Only acceptance letter is presented considering the copyright.
-Details can be seen in the poster.
+Details can be obtained in the slide and [the poster](/poster).
 The paper is nominated as Finalists of [IEEE Control Systems Society(CSS) Beijing Chapter Young Author Prize](http://icbc.amss.ac.cn/).